CreavesCash/ThirstDocs/docs/index.rst

 Editing Environment
 ~~~~~~~~~~~~~~~~~~~~
 At the moment, ThirstScript is only suitable for Windows computers.
 Sorry.
-If you have a multi-purpouse programming environment like Sublime Text, I would encourage you to use that.
+If you have a multi-purpose programming environment like Sublime Text, I would encourage you to use that.
 Save your files with the .thsc file ending and move on to `My First Script <https://thirstdocs.readthedocs.io/en/latest/#id1>`_.
 If not, you probably have notepad.
 Follow along the Notepad instructions below.

 Notepad as an editor
 ~~~~~~~~~~~~~~~~~~~~